zalf-rpm/monica-documentation/JSON_config_files/config_sim_json.md

 relhumid | relative humidity (**90.0**) [**%**]
 skip | skip an existing element

-Unknown column headers will be skipped automatically, therefore the **skip** **ACD** is to consciously skip known elements, e.g. if there might be multiple columns for the same type of climate elements.
-The **header-to-acd-names** mapping is meant to provide a means to allow a wider range of existing **.csv** files to be used as is.
+Unknown column headers will be skipped automatically, therefore the **skip** **ACD** is to explicitely skip known elements, e.g. if there are multiple columns for the same type of climate elements.

+In order to use any climate dataset without further adjustments, any column header names can be mapped to their according **ACD** names.
+The value of the optional key **header-to-acd-names** is a **JSON object** with its key/value pairs defining those mappings.

 Additionally it is possible that the value side of the mapping is actually a **JSON array**, which is allowed to contain two elements - first a simple arithmetic operation (__+, -, *, /__) and second a number value.
 Then instead of replacing the key (a name) by the value (a valid **ACD** name) the operation is applied to the key (a column name).
 In the example below the .csv** file contains a column **global_radiation** in **J cm-2** __global_radiation__ is mapped to **globrad** the valid MONICA **ACD** name for the global radiation and secondly it will be multiplied (__*__) by **100.0** to convert the values to **MJ m-2**.